denverprophitjr/packer-templates/README.md

     $ packer build centos-7.3-x86_64.json

 To build image for only one provider use `-only` option:

     $ packer build -only=virtualbox-iso centos-7.3-x86_64.json

 ### Testing images

-You can test images created with a minimal `Vagrantfile` provided:
+After a build, you can test images created with a minimal `Vagrantfile` provided:

     $ vagrant up virtualbox --provider virtualbox

 ### Configuration